Discover Yahoo! With Your Friends

 Part of the reason we are so numbers conscious, is that statistics show two-thirds of American adults are classified as overweight or obese and monitoring pounds is the easiest way to track the epidemic.
 My 82-year-old grandmother, Carol, says women were very concerned about their figures in her youth.
 She remembers that physicians doled out thyroid pills to affluent teenage girls.
 But in her day, women were obsessed their measurements-perhaps as a result of more clothes being measured and sewed at home but also as a result of movie magazines that extolled starlets' "perfect" 34-24-34 dimensions.

 We are still obsessed with celebrity weight, which is a major factor in the numbers game.
 You can't open an entertainment or women's magazine without learning about so-and-so's weight (whether real or fabricated by their publicist).
 Years ago, I read an interview with Elizabeth Hurley in some fashion magazine who was quoted as saying she feels best at 120 pounds.
 This number rang a bell.
-One hundred and twenty pounds was always my touchstone-not achievable or even desirable for my height and frame (5'5", moderately athletic) but idealized.
+120 pounds was always my touchstone-not achievable or even desirable for my height and frame (5'5", moderately athletic) but idealized.
 My mother, Molly, who is 61, confessed that number was always her goal weight as well (and she's nearly 5'10").
 My stepdaughter, Sarah, a college student, concurs that for her generation, "120 is still the ideal."
-Hurley also famously quipped to Allure magazine that she'd kill herself if she were as fat as Marilyn Monroe-which offers some perspective on her view of female curves and women's optimal BMIs.
+Hurley also quipped to Allure magazine that she'd kill herself if she were as fat as Marilyn Monroe-which offers some perspective on her view of female curves and women's optimal BMIs.

 Here is what more women have to say about their little weight lies: